simonehagey/orbdot/docs/source/model_fitting.rst

   The built-in priors are defined in the `defaults/fit_settings.json` file, but the user should specify their own in the 'settings' file that is given to the `StarPlanet` class.
-Like the fixed values, the priors may be updated at any time by calling the `StarPlanet.update_prior` method.
+Like the fixed values, the priors may be updated at any time by calling the :meth:`~orbdot.star_planet.StarPlanet.update_prior` method.

 The TransitTiming Class
 -----------------------
-This class extends the capabilities of the :class:NestedSampling class to support transit and eclipse timing applications.
+This class extends the capabilities of the :class:`~orbdot.nested_sampling.NestedSampling` class to support transit and eclipse timing applications.

 It facilitates fitting the observations to a constant-period, orbital decay, or apsidal precession timing model.